Adam Tse

-Adam Chi Keung Tse (Traditional Chinese: 謝志強, born 22 June 1990) is a Hong Kong footballer of Hongkonger and Irish heritage who last played for Hong Kong First Division League club South China.
+Adam Chi Keung Tse (Traditional Chinese: 謝志強, born 22 June 1990) is an English footballer who last played for Hong Kong First Division League club South China.
 His position is a striker.

 He has a younger brother, Sean Tse, who also plays for Hong Kong club South China.

 Early life

 Tse was born in City of Salford, Greater Manchester, to a Hong Kongese father and an English mother with Irish heritage in 1990.
 Two years later, his younger brother Sean Tse was born.

 Club career

 Non-league clubs in Manchester

 Unlike his brother Sean, Adam did not join any professional clubs' youth academy.
 Instead, he played for non-league teams in Manchester.
 He played for Clifton F.C. and Lighoaks Villa F.C.

 South China

 His brother Sean was released by Manchester City in May 2012 and joined Hong Kong First Division League side South China in August 2012.
 Following his brother, Adam joined South China in January 2013 after a successful 2-week trial.
 On 2 February 2013, he made his debut for South China as a 69-minute substitute against Sun Pegasus.
 During the stoppage time, Adam fouled on Sun Pegasus' goalkeeper when the goalkeeper came out from the goalie and claimed the ball but referee insisted game playing on.
 This led to Dhiego Martins goal as well as a 1–1 draw.